Interwar Hungary

-Hungarian Democratic Republic
+First Hungarian Republic

-On October 31, 1918, the Hungarian Democratic Republic was created by revolution that started in Budapest after the dissolution and break-up of Austria-Hungary at the end of World War I. The official proclamation of the republic was on November 16, 1918, and Mihály Károlyi was named as the republic's Prime Minister.
+On October 31, 1918, the Hungarian Democratic Republic was created by revolution that started in Budapest after the dissolution and break-up of Austria-Hungary at the end of World War I. The official proclamation of the republic was on November 16, 1918, and Mihály Károlyi was named as the republic's prime minister.
 This event also marked the independence of Hungary which had been ruled by the Habsburg monarchy for several centuries.

-The Hungarian Democratic Republic did not last long.
+The First Hungarian Republic did not last long.
 Another revolution in 1919 marked the end of this state and the creation of a new communist state known as Hungarian Soviet Republic.

-Hungarian Republic of Councils
+Hungarian Soviet Republic

 The rise of the Hungarian Communist Party (HCP) to power was rapid.
 The party was organized in a Moscow hotel on November 4, 1918, when a group of Hungarian prisoners of war and communist sympathizers formed a Central Committee and dispatched members to Hungary to recruit new members, propagate the party's ideas, and radicalize Károlyi's government.
 By February 1919, the party numbered 30,000 to 40,000 members, including many unemployed ex-soldiers, young intellectuals, and Jews.
 In the same month, Béla Kun was imprisoned for incitement to riot, but his popularity skyrocketed when a journalist reported that he had been beaten by the police.
 Kun emerged from jail triumphant when the Social Democrats handed power to a government of "People's Commissars," who proclaimed the Hungarian Soviet Republic on March 21, 1919.